Autism in Women and Adults: The Invisible Diagnosis

 - Adopting a social "persona" that does not correspond to one's own feelings

-Women often learn this behavior as early as childhood because the social pressure on girls to adapt and be "nice" is particularly high.
-From the outside, they appear socially competent -- internally, however, they are exhausted and overwhelmed.
+Women learn this behavior early, because the pressure on girls to adapt and be "nice" is especially high.
+From the outside, they appear socially competent, internally, however, they are exhausted and overwhelmed.

 How Does Autism Present Differently in Women Than in Men?

-Autism in women and adults does not present fundamentally differently, but the expression and visibility often differ considerably.
-These differences are a main reason why standard tests frequently miss women.
+Autism in women does not present in a fundamentally different form, but the expression and visibility can differ considerably.
+That is a main reason why standard tests miss women.

 Typical Signs of Autism in Women